Ryan Accommodation, Hotels, Tours & Information

 Located 1.3K from Ryan

-Many static displays depict the history of the sugar industry, including South Sea Islander involvement, a Cane Barrack Kitchen, Stables and a Blacksmith Shop.
+Many static displays depict the history of the sugar industry, including South Sea Islander involvement, a Cane Barracks replica, Stables, a Blacksmith Shop and the manufacturing of sugar.

-The professionally equipped 50 seat theatre features an audio visual presentation that describes the history, growing, harvesting, milling and refining of sugar in Australia.
+The professionally equipped 50 seat theatre features an audio visual presentation of the Sugar Industry.
+Examine the pioneering methods and processes on informative audio/visual displays throughout the Museum.

-General, Education and Special Interest Group tours are given on request with at least one weeks notice.
+General, Education and Special Interest Group tours are given on request please call them for details.

 Mourilyan, QLD, 4858